-A. Key aspects The aggregate net consolidated borrowings and deferred payments of the InvIT, Hold Co and SPV(s) could be higher than 25%, but less than 49% of the value of InvIT assets, subject to the following: Credit rating (no minimum rating prescribed) Approval of unitholders (where the number of votes cast in favour is more than the number of votes cast against) Aggregate net consolidated borrowings and deferred payments of the InvIT, Hold Co and SPV(s) could be higher than 49% of the value of InvIT assets, subject to the following: Credit rating of AAA or equivalent Utilise funds only for acquisition or development of infrastructure projects Track record of at least six distributions on a continuous basis, post listing, in the years preceding the financial year in which the enhanced borrowings are proposed to be made Approval of unitholders (75% of unitholders by value) Valuation of InvIT assets are to be undertaken for the quarter ending June, September and December.
-11. Related Party Transactions Permitted subject to the following: Transaction meeting arm's length requirement Specified disclosures made to unitholders and stock exchange Unitholders' approval is required for the following: Acquisition or sale of properties/investment (whether directly or through a Hold Co or SPV), the total value of which in a financial year exceeds 5% of the value of InvIT assets Borrowings from related parties in a financial year exceeding 5% of the total consolidated borrowings of the InvIT, Hold Co and SPV(s) 12.
-General purpose A maximum of 10% of the amount raised by an InvIT by public issue of units can be used for 'general purposes', as mentioned in the offer document Issue-related expenses are not to be considered as a part of general purposes 13.
-Key rights and responsibilities Sponsor Setting up of an InvIT and appointment of a trustee Transferring or undertaking to transfer infrastructure assets, interest and rights in the Hold Co /SPV to the InvIT prior to allotment of units to the applicants Minimum post-IPO holding to be at least 15% with: Three-year lock-in period for 15% of the post-IPO holding One-year lock-in period for the post-IPO holding in excess of 15% Sponsors to be responsible to the InvIT for all acts, omissions and representations/covenants related to formation and transfer of assets/securities An InvIT/trustee to have recourse to the sponsor for any breach with respect to the above The sponsor/associate of the sponsor to act as project manager for a minimum period of three years, unless a suitable replacement is appointed by unitholders This condition not to apply if the sponsors hold a minimum 25% stake on a post-issue basis for at least three years from the date of listing
+Α Key aspects Track record of at least six distributions on a continuous basis, post listing, in the years preceding the financial year in which the enhanced borrowings are proposed to be made Approval of unitholders (75% of unitholders by value) Valuation of InvIT assets are to be undertaken for the quarter ending June, September and December.
+11. Related party transactions Permitted subject to the following: Transaction meeting arm's length requirement Specified disclosures made to unitholders and stock exchange Unitholders' approval is required for the following: Acquisition or sale of properties/investment (whether directly or through a Hold Co or SPV), the total value of which in a financial year exceeds 5% of the value of InvIT assets Borrowings from related parties in a financial year exceeding 5% of the total consolidated borrowings of the InvIT, Hold Co and SPV(s) 12.
+General purpose A maximum of 10% of the amount raised by an InvIT by public issue of units can be used for 'general purposes', as mentioned in the offer document Issue-related expenses are not to be considered as a part of general purposes 13 Key rights and responsibilities Sponsor Setting up of an InvIT and appointment of a trustee Transferring or undertaking to transfer infrastructure assets, interest and rights in the Hold Co /SPV to the InvIT prior to allotment of units to the applicants Minimum post-IPO holding to be at least 15% with: Three-year lock-in period for 15% of the post-IPO holding One-year lock-in period for the post-IPO holding in excess of 15% Sponsors to be responsible to the InvIT for all acts, omissions and representations/covenants related to formation and transfer of assets/securities An InvIT/trustee to have recourse to the sponsor for any breach with respect to the above The sponsor/associate of the sponsor to act as project manager for a minimum period of three years, unless a suitable replacement is appointed by unitholders This condition not to apply if the sponsors hold a minimum 25% stake on a post-issue basis for at least three years from the date of listing Declassification of sponsor Where an InvIT has been listed on a stock exchange for a period of three years, on application the status of the sponsor can be declassified provided: The unit holding of such sponsor along with associates does not exceed 10% The Investment manager is not controlled by the sponsor or associates The Investment manager is not controlled by the sponsor or associates The Approval of unitholders has been obtained